 Youth America Grand Prix Solo Program Director

-Company artist Kelanie Murphy is a ballet, pointe, jazz, creative movement, children’s pre-dance, and adult instructor at AMB School, and director of the school’s Youth America Grand Prix solo program.
+Company artist Kelanie Murphy is a ballet, pointe, jazz, lyrical, and adult instructor at AMB School.
+She is the director of the school’s Youth America Grand Prix solo program and of the AMB Summer Intensive.

 Kelanie began her dance training in Crystal Lake, IL at Judith Svalander School of Ballet.
 She graduated magna cum laude with a B.F.A. in dance performance from University of Missouri-Kansas City Conservatory of Music and Dance.